CP-conserving SO(3) parameterization of the neutrino mixing matrix: Conclusions and outlook

 To be independent of this order dependence, we propose a parameterization of the 3-dimensional $U$ matrix based on the SO(3) group, which corresponds to one general rotation in 3-dimensional space.
 Naturally, the representation of the SO(3) generators is real.
 To harmonize the signs of elements of the SO(3) generators and related commutator relation with the neutrino mixing matrix that follow, we infer $\delta_{\rm{CP}}=180^\circ$.
 In this way, we get the $U_{\rm SO3}$ parameterization for mixing of three known neutrinos, for which determined mixing angles $\theta_{x}, \theta_{y}, \theta_{z}$ differ from the $U_{\rm PMNS}$ parameterization case.
 The consequence of the SO(3) parameterization is that we predict CP-conservation in neutrino oscillations with $\delta_{\rm{CP}}=180^\circ$ and as all three determined mixing angles $\theta_{x}, \theta_{y}, \theta_{z}$ are substantial, we also get tighter constraints on $m_{\beta}$ and $m_{\beta\beta}$ for the SO(3) case compared to the standard $U_{\rm PMNS}$ predictions.

 As an outlook, we think that: \begin{enumerate} \item The proposed $U_{\rm{SO3}}$ order-independent neutrino mixing parameterization is well suited for independent CP-conserving neutrino oscillation experimental analysis.
 It will be interesting to explore the structure of the neutrino oscillation probabilities arising from the constructed $U_{\rm{SO3}}$ mixing matrix and their implications for neutrino data analysis. \item Both T2K and NO$\nu$A disfavours inverted ordering with $\delta_{\rm{CP}}=180^\circ$.
-In the framework of the SO(3) parameterization, we remain with the normal mass ordering. \item The three relatively large, `democratic' values of the mixing angles $\theta_{x},\theta_{y},\theta_{z}$ demand extension of the SM gauge symmetry and may point toward specific flavor symmetry-breaking patterns that naturally generate the SO(3) mixing. \item The distinct predictions of the SO(3) framework with tighter constraints on $m_{\beta}$ and $m_{\beta\beta}$ provide concrete targets for upcoming experiments.
+In the framework of the SO(3) parameterization, we remain with the normal mass ordering for both of the CP-conserving scenarios and in inverted mass ordering for $\delta_{\rm{CP}}=0^\circ$.

+\item The SO(3) mixing hypothesis presented here can accommodate both of the CP-conserving values.
+It yields near maximal mixing for $\delta_{\rm CP}=0^{\circ}$, whereas relatively large, `democratic' values of the mixing angles $\theta_{x},\theta_{y},\theta_{z}$.
+This demands extension of the SM gauge symmetry and may point toward specific flavor symmetry-breaking patterns that naturally generate the SO(3) mixing hypothesis. \item The distinct predictions of the SO(3) framework with tighter constraints on $m_{\beta}$ and $m_{\beta\beta}$ provide concrete targets for upcoming experiments.
 In particular, the predicted values for $m_{\beta\beta}$ within SO(3) lie at the edge of current PMNS predictions, making them testable with next-generation neutrinoless double beta decay searches (nEXO, LEGEND).